Anas-Awad/Resturant-Reviews/README.md

 # Resturant-Reviews
-predicted the resturant liked or not according to texted reviews using vectorizing technique and naive baye model
+predicted the resturant liked or not according to texted reviews using tfidfvectorizer technique and naive baye model
+# Used Libraries
+pandas, numpy, sklearn